Demakk-Org/demakk_customer_site/README.md

 7. When you create a pull request, use the issue key in the pull request title.
 8. Push changes.
 9. Create a pull request to merge the new branch into `dev` branch.

+d/ce between utils and lib

+use case features